-Health & Social Care BTEC At some point, all of us will need the support of a healthcare or childcare professional.
+At some point, all of us will need the support of a healthcare or childcare professional.
 It is rewarding work with considerable scope for many different jobs and specialisms allowing you to play a positive role in the health and happiness of others.

 Studying a BTEC in Health and Social Care means combining good practice, skills, theory and behaviours to understand what it means to deliver top quality healthcare and services across a variety of areas.
 You will experience a challenging and incredibly rewarding career, where you can go home at the end of the day knowing that you have made a real difference to someone's life.

-Just a few of the rewarding careers that can be pursued include Registered Nurse or Nurse Practitioner, Physician Assistant, Social Worker, Paramedic, Midwife and Occupational Therapist.
+Just a few of the rewarding careers that can be pursued include registered nurse or nurse practitioner, physician assistant, social worker, paramedic, midwife and occupational therapist.

 Lucton School continues to welcome students from a huge range of international countries.
-In recent years these have included...
+Over the years these have included...
 Russia Germany Spain France Italy Dubai UAE Nigeria Austria Cyprus Hong Kong China Tenerife, (Canary Islands) South Africa Saudi Arabia Switzerland Portugal Turkmenistan Kazakhstan Sri Lanka Japan

-Recent university destinations for Lucton students have included...
+University destinations for Lucton students have included...